Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Review of results on the simply laced root lattices

-(c) Any irreducible homogeneous root lattice has root bases.
+(c) Any irreducible simply laced root lattice has root bases.
 The Weyl group acts simply transitively on them.
 If $\{\alpha_1,...,\alpha_n\}$ is a root basis, then its {\sf Cartan matrix} is the matrix $C=(c_{ij})=(I(\alpha_i,\alpha_j))$.
 It satisfies

-The Dynkin diagram of the Cartan matrix $C$ is by definition the diagram $CDD(S)$ where $C=S+S^t$ with $S\in T_n^{uni}(\Z)$ (see Remark \ref{t2.2} (vi) for $CDD(S)$).
+The Dynkin diagram of the Cartan matrix $C$ is by definition the diagram ${\rm CDD}(S)$ where $C=S+S^t$ with $S\in T_n(\Z)$ (see Remark \ref{t2.2} (vi) for ${\rm CDD}(S)$).
 The Dynkin diagram is up to the numbering of the vertices the same for all root bases.
-It is given (without numbering of the vertices) in figure \ref{fig3.1}.
+It is given (without numbering of the vertices) in Figure \ref{fig3.1}.

 \end{theorem}